Challenges

 DBAs and application developers require test data that has the characteristic content, format, and relationships of future production data.
 This is the only way to verify that each application step and query will still work.

 Developers require data that are secure (i.e., do not violate privacy rules) and do not depend on other developers or phases of development to produce the data they need for their phase.
-Development may also need to be outsourced, and to occur in different locations concurrently.
+Development may also need to be outsourced, and to occur in different locations concurrently, where consistent / reliable golden copies are test data are needed.

 Solutions

 Before you run the wizard, think about some of the larger issues to consider as you scope out your test data requirements.
-See our blog series on test data management starting from this article.
-Then, learn why the RowGen test data product -- or the IRI Voracity data management platform that includes it -- is the best technology solution for achieving these goals:
+See the series of articles on database test data management and test data provisioning in the IRI blog, starting here.
+Then, learn why the RowGen test data product -- or the IRI Voracity data management platform that includes it -- has been the best test data generation tool for achieving these goals since 2004.

 Blog > Test Data > RowGen Automates Database Test Data Generation